Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Quantity/Volume: 24 pounds

-American Journey Senior Chicken & Sweet Potato Recipe Grain-Free Dry Dog Food is a grain-free recipe food that uses deboned chicken as its main ingredient with chicken meal and turkey meal as the next two ingredients on the list.
+American Journey Senior Chicken & Sweet Potato Recipe Grain-Free Dry Dog Food is a grain-free recipe that uses deboned chicken as its main ingredient, with chicken meal and turkey meal as the next two ingredients on the list.
 It has a good protein content of 30%, which is enough to help ensure a senior dog doesn’t lose condition.
 However, this is a grain-free recipe, so you should check with your vet before switching from a grain-inclusive meal.

 Although some dogs can be sensitive to grains, it is rare, and it is more likely that a dog is allergic to the primary meat protein used.

-The recipe includes antioxidants that support the immune system, omega fatty acids for good skin and coat condition, and triglycerides from coconut oil that can support good brain health.
-The food is on the upper end of the budget scale, although not as expensive as some premium options.
+The American Journey recipe includes antioxidants that support the immune system, omega fatty acids for good skin and coat condition, and triglycerides from coconut oil that can support good brain health.
+It’s expensive but not as pricey as other premium brands.

 Pros